burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 - They provide faster iteration than tree-based sets.
 - They interplay nicely with memory locality principles.

-Tree-based sets, on the other hand, are better at inserting and erasing elements.
+On the other hand, tree-based sets are better at inserting and erasing elements.

 Similar to `std::flat_set`, there is `std::flat_map`.